Until now, choices were limited if you wanted to learn how to treat with medical cups.

 AR- FMT RockPods has been approved by the AR State Physical Therapy Board for 6.0 contact hours.

-FL, MD, NE, NV, NM, OH, OK, TX, CEU applications for this state have been submitted and are pending.
+FL, LA, MD, NE, NV, NM, OH, OK, TX, CEU applications for this state have been submitted and are pending.

 CA – (FMT RockPods 0.6 CEUs) approved by the California Physical Therapy Association